wolframroesler/afl-demo/README.md

 ### Evaluating The Fuzzer Results

-Let the fuzzer run until it finds one or more crashes, then terminate it with ^C.
+Let the fuzzer run until it finds one or more crashes or hangs, then terminate it with ^C. Fuzzing can take a considerable time (hours or days depending on the complexity of your program).

-You find the input that made the program crash in the `findings/crashes` directory.
+You find the input that made the program crash or hang in the `findings/crashes` and `findings/hangs` directories.
 Debug and fix your program until it processes the input cleanly (it may be a good idea to add AFL's findings to your suite of unit tests).
-Repeat until no more crashes are found (`rm -fr findings` for a fresh start).
+Repeat (you may want to `rm -fr findings` for a fresh start).

 ## Resources